 No team is perfect and there will always be some outliers that make things a little harder than they need be.
 It’s in these times you need to remember that they are your teammates.
-And rather than shun, it’s best to sympathize and help them work around your team’s setbacks.
+And rather than shun them, it’s best to sympathize and help them work around your team’s setbacks.
 What might seem as a flaw at first can actually be your team’s greatest advantage!
 The distractors, the downers, and the quiet ones are some people most of us have encountered.
-In this three-part blog we will be discussing how to leverage these unique personalities and help your team be the best it can be!
+In this three-part blog, we will be discussing how to leverage these unique personalities and help your team be the best it can be!

 Part 1